Cecil Balmond

-Cecil Balmond OBE is a Sri Lankan–British designer, artist, and writer.
-In 1968 Balmond joined Ove Arup & Partners, leading him to become deputy chairman.
-In 2000 he founded design and research group, the AGU (Advanced Geometry Unit).
+Cecil Balmond OBE is a British Sri Lankan designer, artist, and writer.
+In 1968, Balmond joined Ove Arup & Partners, leading him to become deputy chairman.
+In 2000, he founded design and research group, the AGU (Advanced Geometry Unit).

 He currently holds the Paul Philippe Cret Chair at PennDesign as Professor of Architecture where he is also the founding director of the Non Linear Systems Organization, a material and structural research unit.
-He has also been Kenzo Tange Visiting Design Critic at Harvard Graduate School of Architecture (2000), Eero Saarinen Visiting Professor at Yale University School of Architecture (1997-2002) and visiting fellow at London School of Economics Urban Cities Programme (2002-2004).
+He has also been Kenzo Tange Visiting Design Critic at Harvard Graduate School of Architecture (2000), Eero Saarinen Visiting professor at Yale University School of Architecture (1997–2002) and visiting fellow at London School of Economics Urban Cities Programme (2002–2004).

-In 2010 Balmond set up his own practice, Balmond Studio, with offices in London and Colombo.
+In 2010, Balmond set up his own practice, Balmond Studio, with offices in London and Colombo.
 The research led practice is involved with art, architecture, design and consulting.
-One current project is the Gretna Landmark, Star of Caledonia for which Cecil is the artist.
-It is an illuminated sculpture that marks the Scottish and English border crossing, and will be completed in 2018.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours for services to architecture.
 In 2016 Balmond was also awarded the Thomas Jefferson Foundation Medal in Architecture by the University of Virginia.